Laman7/autoCSS/README.md

 # Spacing Classes

-## 1. Space-V - Create vertical gap (Apply to Div)
+## 1. Space-V - Create Automatic vertical gap
+Apply at Div.
 Don't apply it to section.
+All elements in Div (child) is subjected to space.
+Similar name: Owl system

 CSS | What it does
 --- | ---